-I defensively called myself a generalist, but it felt like a painful omission of imperfection.
+I defensively called myself a generalist, but it felt like a painful admission of imperfection.

-Several weeks into retirement, with time and the ability to more deeply focus, I dug in to a bucket list of Master Classes to satisfy my passions.
+Several weeks into retirement, with time and an ability to more deeply focus, I dug into a bucket list of Master Classes to satisfy my passions.

 First up, Thomas Keller Teaches Cooking Techniques.

 Lessons From A Master

 Keller holds 3 Michelin stars each for both Per Se, his New York restaurant, and the perennial favorite for those traveling through California’s Napa Valley region, French Laundry.